Jackohass/boids-improved/README.md

 The biggest difference between them is the cpp file with the main method.
 So there is a lot of code duplication that could be removed which shall be a future milestone.

+I beg to the coding gods and ask my previous programming teachers for forgiveness for my improper useo f, well more like lack of, proper build tools.

 ### Prerequists:
 - Visual Studio 2017 or later.
 - OpenGL 4.6 capable GPU